Tw1ddle/haxe-gamecentermanager/README.md

 ```

 Note that the ```GameCenterManager.authenticateUser``` method is not guaranteed to raise an authentication challenge dialog, so do not suspend your app or expect a view to be dismissed after calling this method.

-Remember to follow Apple's documentation during testing, you need to set up a sandbox account etc.